Family and Human Development, Minor

 The minor in family and human development consists of 18 credit hours in family studies and child development.
 At least 12 of the 18 credit hours must be in upper-division courses.
 Each course must be completed with a grade of "C" (2.00 on a 4.00 scale) or better.

-FAS 390, FAS 484, FAS 492, FAS 493 and FAS 499 may apply.
+A maximum of 3 credits of CDE 484, CDE 493, CDE 499, FAS 390, FAS 484, FAS 492, FAS 493 and FAS 499 may apply.

 Prerequisite courses may be needed in order to complete the requirements of this minor.